Ahad-Wasim/tout_fe_interview/README.md

 ### Resetting the Timer

-There are two way to reset the timer.
+There are two ways to reset the timer.
 You can physically click on the **reset button** in the UI (when the timer is running) or you can utilize the **resetTimer** function found on the window object.

 The resetTimer function takes in one argument which is the timerId.